 |Practice Standard for Project Estimating||Managing Change Practice Guide|

 |Project Manager Competency Development|

 What more is available from PMI institute?

-Membership: If you are a PMI institute member, you can download all the above standards, guides, etc. You also get a discount on the certification fee.
+If you are a Project Management Institute member, you can download all the above standards, guides, etc. You also get a discount on the certification fee.
 On top of these, you can also access the webinars, case studies, and white papers.